 What must happen

-Financial institutions should avoid financing Energa via corporate loans and bonds while the company is pursuing its plans for the Ostroleka coal power plant.
+Financial institutions should avoid financing Energa via corporate loans and bonds while the company is pursuing its plans for the Ostroleka gas power plant.
 The loans provided by the European Investment Bank (EIB), the European Bank of Reconstruction and Development (EBRD) and Nordic Investment Bank should be terminated due to the serious possibility of usage of those funds for the Ostroleka C plant.

 The intense water usage and waste dumping at the Ostrołęka power plants have also led to the polluting of local water sources – most notably the Narew river – by heavy metals such as: cadmium, nickel, zinc, copper, chromium, cobalt and lead.
 Recent studies show that the Narew river is contaminated beyond the 'l geochemical' class with cadmium segments.
 The Narew's aquatic flora is polluted by a high accumulation of zinc, lead and chromium in the underwater roots parts.